EndPointCorp/end-point-blog/2018/07/13/recommender-mxnet.html.md

 1               8               -9.281
 ```

 That's close enough.
-Let's now get the set of all joke ids that the first user ranked:
+Let's now get the set of all joke ids rated by the first user:

 ```python
 test = get_data(1)